yssource/crp/src/idioms/constructors/copy_and_move_constructors.md

 ## User-defined constructors

-On the other hand, the following example require a user-defined copy and move constructor because it manages a resource (a pointer acquired from a C library).
+On the other hand, the following example requires a user-defined copy and move constructor because it manages a resource (a pointer acquired from a C library).
 The equivalent in Rust requires a custom implementation of the `Clone` trait.